 But the colour "pink" is also translated into French as "rose".

-So, the automatic translator (top right hand side of the screen) is going to translate the flower "Rose" into the colour "pink" :o(
+So, an automatic translator is going to translate the flower "Rose" into the colour "pink" :o(

 <> WELCOME TO MY ROSE GARDEN :